syncfusion-content/blazor-docs/blazor/signature/user-interaction.md

 ## Disabled

-It disables the signature control using the [`Disabled`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_Disabled) property.
+It disables the signature component using the [`Disabled`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_Disabled) property.

 ## ReadOnly

 It prevents the signature from editing using the [`IsReadOnly`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_IsReadOnly) property.

+## CanUndo

+To check whether the undo collection is empty or not using the [`CanUndoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_CanUndoAsync) method.

+## CanRedo

+To check whether the redo collection is empty or not using the [`CanRedoAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_CanRedoAsync) method.

+## IsEmpty

+To check whether the signature in canvas is empty or not using the [`IsEmptyAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_IsEmptyAsync) method.

 ## User Integration sample